CDWpearsont/cdw_365baseline/README.md

-# cdw_intunebaseline
+# cdw_365baseline
-Set of baseline configurations for Intune
+Set of baseline configurations for Microsoft 365